Priority Area: Clean Energy and Building Decarbonization

 Challenge

-Regulatory, procurement, and utility incentive structures favor centralized infrastructure over distributed solutions.
-CPUC policies, tariffs, and procurement rules restrict microgrids, community solar, CCAs, and third-party partnerships, while utilities lack incentives to pursue local resilience and distributed resources—slowing the transition to decentralized clean energy even when aligned with state goals.
+Regulatory and utility incentive structures block distributed clean energy.
+CPUC policies, IOU rules, tariffs, and utility business incentives prioritize centralized infrastructure over distributed solutions, discouraging microgrids, community solar, CCAs, and third-party partnerships, slowing decentralized clean energy even when aligned with state goals.

-Region: San Francisco Bay Area, San Diego, Statewide
+Region: San Francisco Bay Area, Los Angeles, San Diego, Statewide

 Do you have any feedback on this item?